Pony Time (band): History

 The two met helping a mutual friend move a stereo back in 2009, and started playing their unique brand of danceable punk music together soon after – eventually leading to several nationwide tours and three albums.
 Frontman Luke Beetham (also a guitarist in the British garage band Armitage Shanks) is locally renowned for his keen fashion sense, having been featured in the weekly Seattle newspaper the Strangers "Men In Rock" guide.
 Drummer Stacy Peck (also a member in the alternative-rock band Childbirth) has also brought some notoriety to the group by directing most of the band's music videos, which have been featured in prominent publications such as Spin and Vice.
 Peck is also an out lesbian who has written about her experiences for Vice.

 Pony Time has shared the stage with notable groups such as Rocket From The Crypt, Jenn Ghetto, Tacocat and The Thermals.
-Most recently, the band plans on releasing a new album, and were featured on episode 209 of the local television show, Band in Seattle.
+The band was featured on episode 209 of the local television show, Band in Seattle.

+On June 16, 2016, the band announced an indefinite hiatus on their Facebook page.
+However, they have since gotten together "one last time" for a show with Childbirth on July 21, 2017 and reunited for three shows in August 2023, two with Chastity Belt.